-Uncertainty in SMEs due to digitisation is increasing.
+Uncertainty in SMEs due to digitization is increasing.
 The digital transformation is on everyone’s lips and for years the large corporations have been actively engaged in the implementation of new strategies and new opportunities.
-However, the topic of digitisation in particular has usually not been addressed to the smaller companies or the extent and speed of implementation was not appropriate.
+However, the topic of digitization, in particular, has usually not been addressed to the smaller companies or the extent and speed of implementation were not appropriate.

-In 2017, the KMU-Survey of the IFU-FHS at the University of Applied Sciences St. Gallen found that there is a great deal of uncertainty about the focal points of digitisation and that across all sectors.
-Thus, different industries have a different challenge but are similarly poorly prepared when it comes to preparing for change.
+In 2017, the SME-Survey of the IFU-FHS at the University of Applied Sciences St. Gallen found that there is a great deal of uncertainty about the focal points of digitization and that across all sectors.
+Thus, different industries have different challenges but are similarly poorly prepared when it comes to preparing for change.
 To the Survey (german)

 What do SMEs understand by digitization?

-Prof. Dr. Rigo Thies of IFH-FHS, one of the authors of this study, explained that there are still great uncertainties and ambiguities about what digitisation is and where the demarcation and definition of digitisation lies.
+Prof. Dr. Rigo Thies of IFH-FHS, one of the authors of this study, explained that there are still great uncertainties and ambiguities about what digitization is and where the demarcation and definition of digitization lies.
 The question of the definition of digitization therefore also looks different for each industry.

-In general, many SMEs associate digitisation with words such as Digital Marketplaces, Platforms, Big Data, Industry 4.0, Digital Manufacturing, Online Marketing, Internet of Things (IoT), websites and much more.
-So they already have an idea what it’s all about.
-Unfortunately, there are often no statements by SMEs on topics such as corporate culture, changed customer needs or new business models.
+In general, many SMEs associate digitization with words such as Digital Marketplaces, Platforms, Big Data, Industry 4.0, Digital Manufacturing, Online Marketing, Internet of Things (IoT), websites, and much more.
+So they already have an idea of what it’s all about.
+Unfortunately, there are often no statements by SMEs on topics such as corporate culture, changing customer needs, or new business models.

 Digitization looks different everywhere